uhray/boilerplate/doc/boilerplate.md

  1. Performs a gulp install.
  2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
  3. Starts the static server (*static.js*), hosting all static pages.
- 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools))..
+ 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly.

 #### Dev

 Command: ```gulp dev```.
 This dev build is for starting the development server when working on the interactive web application.
 It does 4 things:

  1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer].
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
  3. Starts the development server (*server.js* in dev-mode), hosting the web app.
- 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly ([for editing stylesheets directly in the browser](#editing-cssscss-directly-from-chrome-devtools)).
+ 4. Watches for changes to any SCSS files and auto-converts to CSS on the fly.

 #### Prod

 Command: ```gulp prod```.
 This prod build is for starting the production server when testing the web application or before deploying the application to Heroku.
 It does 4 things:

- 1. Performs a gulp install
+ 1. Performs a gulp install.
- 2. Converts all SCSS files to CSS files & runs [autoprefixer]
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
- 3. Minifies all JavaScript files
+ 3. Minifies all JavaScript files.
- 4. Starts the production server (*server.js* in prod-mode), hosting the production web app
+ 4. Starts the production server (*server.js* in prod-mode), hosting the production web app.

 #### Lint